makyo/writing/work/sawtooth/overclassification/overclassification.md

 Amber, her fur was soft.
 It wasn't pillowy or silky, but it did fall into the category of soft, similar to the way silt was soft.

-*F.S03 --- fur, soft, dry and smooth*.{: class="text-right"}
+*F.S03 --- fur, soft, dry and smooth*.
+{: class="text-right"}

 The ringtail was small --- she barely fit in Dani's clothes, and the otter wasn't large by any stretch of the imagination.
 But one can wear oversized clothing in a number of ways.
 Amber didn't seem young, like a girl wearing her father's clothes.
 She didn't seem like someone wearing ill-fitted clothing.
 She was just comfortably two sizes smaller than Dani, and was wearing that clothing while her clothing was being dried off.

-That had to be a trope of its own: *C.Sm.03 --- clothing, small, by necessity (cute)*.{: class="text-right"}
+That had to be a trope of its own.

+*C.Sm.03 --- clothing, small, by necessity (cute)*.
+{: class="text-right"}

 Sometimes, one comes out of the shower smelling not just clean, but bearing the Scent of Clean, patented and trademarked.
 Amber had just come out of the shower earlier in the day, but she smelled...not clean, but of herself, with nothing standing in the way of that.

-*Os.C.10 --- odor (self), clean, pleasant (not perfumed)*.{: class="text-right"}
+*Os.C.10 --- odor (self), clean, pleasant (not perfumed)*.
+{: class="text-right"}

 She was responsive to Dani's touches.
 She didn't arch or buck her hips or do anything so silly, but neither was she totally passive.
 Dani felt that she could drag her paws down along the ringtail's sides and front, and trust that she would continue to feel that confidence.
 Not eager, but willing.
 Not slack, but still.
 Not passive, but soft.
 Available and open to Dani as the otter moved against her.

-*R.5.05 --- responsiveness, consensual, familiar*.{: class="text-right"}
+*R.5.05 --- responsiveness, consensual, familiar*.
+{: class="text-right"}

 Nose twitched, ears perked, paws touched.
 Dani explored and investigated, gleefully categorizing as she went.
 Amber was middling ticklish, more quiet than not, and prone to stretching when touched.
 When they interacted, they were neither verbose nor silent, neither shy nor bold; just a comfortable commingling that was sensual enough to be labeled as such without being lewd.